What licenses does the Board issue?

 Can I come to your office and have someone review my application?
 Why not?

 No. If you follow the directions, read the application and go through the checklist before you submit your application, you are ready to submit your application.
-The credentialing committee makes all decisions regarding whether an application meets requirements.
-Board staff cannot advise you regarding how the committee will act on your application.
+Board staff cannot advise you regarding how the academic review committee or Board will act on your application.

 If I am licensed in one discipline, can you use forms for my current application from a previous application?